Financial Aid

 Financial Aid Appeal Process

-Students placed on financial aid probation or suspension status may appeal the decision.
-Students must submit their written letter of appeal with supporting documentation (letters from doctors, lawyers, counselors, etc.) to the Financial Aid Appeals Committee.
+Students may appeal their financial aid decision.
+Students must submit the appeal form with supporting documentation.
+Students must submit their written letter of appeal with supporting documentation (letters from doctors, lawyers, counselors, etc.) to the financial aid appeals committee.

-The appeal will be reviewed by the JCC Financial Aid Appeals Committee and students will be notified of the decision in writing.
+The appeal will be reviewed by the financial aid appeals committee and students will be notified of the decision in writing.